spiceai

 β = Fully supported β = Not supported Limited = Partial or restricted support

-- Federated Data Access: Query using SQL and NSQL (text-to-SQL) across databases, data warehouses, and data lakes with advanced query push-down for fast retrieval across disparate data sources.
+- Federated Data Access: Query using SQL and NSQL (text-to-SQL) across databases, data warehouses, and data lakes with advanced query push-down for fast retrieval.
+Scale to distributed multi-node query execution with Apache Ballista.
 Federated SQL Query Recipe

 -

-Search and RAG: Search and retrieve context with accelerated embeddings for retrieval-augmented generation (RAG) workflows, including full-text search (FTS) via Tantivy-powered BM25 scoring and vector similarity search (VSS) integrated into SQL queries.
-Use SQL functions like
+Search and RAG: Search and retrieve context with accelerated embeddings for retrieval-augmented generation (RAG) workflows.
+Native Amazon S3 Vectors integration for petabyte-scale vector search.
+Full-text search (FTS) via Tantivy-powered BM25 and vector similarity search (VSS) integrated into SQL via

-- Responsive Dashboards: Enable fast, real-time analytics by accelerating data for frontends and BI tools.
+- Responsive Dashboards: Enable fast, real-time analytics by accelerating data for frontends and BI tools with configurable refresh schedules.
 Sales BI Dashboard Demo

 - Simplified Legacy Migration: Use a single endpoint to unify legacy systems with modern infrastructure, including federated SQL querying across multiple sources.
 Federated SQL Query Recipe